Getting Started with kOps on DigitalOcean ¶

-WARNING: digitalocean support on kops is currently alpha meaning it is in the early stages of development and subject to change, please use with caution.
+WARNING: digitalocean support on kOps promoted to beta currently meaning it is subject to change, so please use with caution.

 - kops version >= 1.9 installed